JPHutchins/library_finder/README.md

 ## Quickstart
-library_finder is a commandline utility and does not require any further installation or configuration once downloaded.
+library_finder is a command line utility and does not require any further installation or configuration once downloaded.
 Open a terminal (like Command Prompt or Terminal) and navigate to the folder that you downloaded library_finder.exe to.
 ```
-library_finder.exe /parent/path_to_search_under
+library_finder /parent/path_to_search_under
 ```
 Optional flags:
 `--type [ audio, video, or photo (defaults to audio) ]` `--tolerance [ number of non-target-type files to allow before skipping the folder ]` `--help`

-Try it on root: ```library_finder.exe D:\.```
+Example Windows Usage: ```library_finder D:\Music```

 ### Compile in Visual Studio 2019
 #### For an .exe: